WMAZ-TV: News operation

 WMAZ-TV presently broadcasts 27 hours of locally produced newscasts each week (with four hours each weekday and three hours each on Saturdays and Sundays); in addition, the station produces five hours of newscasts each week (with one hour each weekday) for WMAZ-DT2.
 It has been the far-and-away market leader in Macon for as long as records have been kept.
 Not only did it essentially have the market to itself for its first 15 years on the air, but it was the only reliably viewable station in much of the market until cable television arrived in central Georgia in the early 1980s.

 On November 4, 2011, WMAZ moved production of its newscasts to the set used by its legal advice program Law Call, with the normal red and black newsroom/control room backdrop.
-Three days later, on November 7, the station (via the Facebook page of then-morning anchor Stephanie Susskind) announced during its 5:00 p.m. newscast that it would be upgrading its news production to HD in the coming weeks.
-Ten days later, on November 17, 2011, WMAZ-TV became the second television station (after Warner Robins–based WRWR-LD (channel 38), which had debuted its newscasts on September 17, 2010 in the format) and the first full power station in the Macon market to begin broadcasting its local newscasts in high definition.
-With the launch of WMAZ-DT2 on October 14, 2013, the station began producing a half-hour weekday morning newscast (airing at 7:00 a.m.) and a half-hour primetime newscast at 10:00 p.m. for the sub-channel.
+Three days later, on November 7, the station (via the Facebook page of then-morning anchor Stephanie Susskind) announced during its 5 p.m. newscast that it would be upgrading its news production to HD in the coming weeks.
+Ten days later, on November 17, 2011, WMAZ-TV became the second television station (after Warner Robins–based WRWR-LD (channel 38), which had debuted its newscasts on September 17, 2010, in the format) and the first full power station in the Macon market to begin broadcasting its local newscasts in high definition.
+With the launch of WMAZ-DT2 on October 14, 2013, the station began producing a half-hour weekday morning newscast (airing at 7 a.m.) and a half-hour prime time newscast at 10 p.m. for the subchannel.

 On April 18, 2018, WMAZ dropped the Eyewitness name from the newscast's title that it had used since the early 1980s to coincide with the switch to the new Tegna standardized music and graphics package.
 The newscasts are now identified as 13 WMAZ News.